A communicable disease is defined as a disease that may be transmitted directly or

 and the program's communicable disease policy.
 The initial training for all students

-occurs as a component of SES 281 and must be completed prior to any observational
+occurs as a component of AT 510 and must be completed prior to any clinical education

 experiences.
-Annual training for all students will typically occur in January of
+Annual re-training for all continuing students will occur in August

-each year at the start of the Spring semester.
+of each year at the start of the Fall semester as a component of AT 591.

 Post Exposure Plan and Follow up